 - Upon landing in Dublin, activate data and enjoy.

-The entire process takes 1 minute and you only need your phone.
-If anything gets stuck with the QR code, 24/7 Spanish support will help you before you take off.
+The entire process takes a minute and requires nothing more than your phone.
+If anything gets stuck with the QR or the profile doesn't finish installing, 24/7 Spanish support will help you before you take off, not when you're already in the boarding queue.

 Frequently asked questions